vemonet/gpu-workspace/README.md

 [![Build and publish docker image](https://github.com/vemonet/gpu-workspace/actions/workflows/build.yml/badge.svg)](https://github.com/vemonet/gpu-workspace/actions/workflows/build.yml)

-This docker image provides a lightweight and ready-to-use containerized environment for remote development on GPU servers, complete with the [Nvidia CUDA toolkit](https://developer.nvidia.com/cuda-toolkit).
+This docker image provides a lightweight and ready-to-use containerized environment for remote development on GPU servers, complete with the [NVIDIA CUDA toolkit](https://developer.nvidia.com/cuda-toolkit).

 It is ideal for anyone looking to leverage GPU resources for computing tasks, machine learning, or data processing.

-Published image: `ghcr.io/vemonet/gpu-workspace:main`
+Published image latest release available as `ghcr.io/vemonet/gpu-workspace:main`

+## 🔋 Features

+🐍 **Python 3.10** with `pip` and [`hatch`](https://hatch.pypa.io/latest/), for python development.

+🧑‍💻 **ZSH** for a user-friendly terminal experience with [Oh My ZSH!](https://ohmyz.sh/)

+⚡ **CUDA** toolkit pre-installed for immediate GPU computing.
+Use `nvidia-smi` in the terminal inside the container to monitor GPU utilization.
+Optionally specify which GPUs are available to your scripts by setting the `CUDA_VISIBLE_DEVICES=0,1` environment variable with the ids of the GPUs made available.

+📂 Use the **`/app` folder** inside the container to mount your codebase and data as persistent volume.

 ## 🚀 Usage

 ### 1. 🐳 Start the container

-**Using docker compose:** refer to the `docker-compose.yml` file for a complete deployment configuration with GPU access.
+**Using docker compose:** refer to the [`docker-compose.yml`](https://github.com/vemonet/gpu-workspace/blob/main/docker-compose.yml) file for a complete deployment configuration with GPU access.
 Start the container with:

 ```bash
 docker compose up